jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-tim-green-on-curating-a-debut-album.md

 ---
 templateKey: interview-post
 path: /interview/timgreen
-title: TIM GREEN on constructing his debut album
+title: TIM GREEN on constructing a debut album
 date: 2018-06-16T21:39:00.397Z
 description: >-
   Hot off the back of his new album, the versatile artist talks us through its